 We do not recommend any directed fishing for skates in the GOA, due to high incidental catch in groundfish and halibut fisheries and the lack of accurate information regarding the composition of the skate catch.
-Skates in the GOA are managed under Tier 5, where OFL = M\biomass and ABC = 0.75\M\biomass.
+Skates in the GOA are managed under Tier 5, where OFL = Mbiomass and ABC = 0.75Mbiomass.
 We recommend using an M estimate of 0.1, as has been used in past GOA skate assessments, and the average biomass from the last four AFSC trawl surveys.
-Although total skate biomass in the GOA increased slightly between the 2007 and 2009 surveys, the lower biomass estimates from the 2005 and 2007 surveys result in a small reduction in ABC and OFL for all skates relative to the 2009 specifications.
-Catches of skates have remained below the OFL, indicating that overfishing is not occurring.
-Data are not available for determining whether skates are overfished.